railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_illustration.rst

 don't need to choose any particular chart of accounts during configuration of the database, but you can if you want to.

-The structure of stock locations is shown by the figure above.
+The structure of stock locations is shown by the figure :ref:`stloctree`.
 Stocks are assumed to be totally empty and no operation is in progress nor planned.

 If you order '30 bicycles' from a supplier, Open ERP will then do the following operations after the